-The educational program in gynecologic oncology must be 36 months in length.
+The educational program in reproductive endocrinology and infertility must be 36 months in length.
 (Core)\

 I. Oversight

 I.A.
 Sponsoring Institution

 The Sponsoring Institution is the organization or entity that assumes the ultimate financial and academic responsibility for a program of graduate medical education consistent with the ACGME Institutional Requirements.